rse/unix-under-windows/README.md

 ## Install Windows Subsystem for Linux (WSL)

 1. **Ensure Windows 10 Professional/Enterprise, 64 Bit, Version &ge; 18.09**:<br/>
-   Ensure you are running Windows 10 Professional or Windows 10 Enterprise in 64-bit mode and in Version 1809 (October 2018) or newer.
+   Ensure you are running Windows 10 Professional or Windows 10 Enterprise in 64-bit mode and in Version 1809 (October 2018), 1903 (April 2019), 1909 (October 2019) or newer.

    > Rationale: Windows Subsystem for Linux (WSL) is available only
    > under those Windows editions, only under 64-bit and in a reasonable
    > fashion only under at least this version or newer.
+   > Windows 10 in Version 1809 is the bare minimum.
+The recommended
+   > system is Windows 10 in Version 1909.

    - *START* &rarr; *Settings* &rarr; *System* &rarr; *About*:
    - ... *Device Specifications* &rarr; *System type*